oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Clarified "attacking the service worker" to be explicit that this is about the authorization code flow
 * Clarified the intent of storing the refresh token in a web worker
 * Mention explicitly access token and refresh token instead of "set of tokens" on first use per section
+* Slightly rephrased Web Worker section to not sound like a recommendation

 -22